bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

 [gemmcrate]: https://crates.io/crates/matrixmultiply
 [docs]: http://bluss.github.io/matrixmultiply/matrixmultiply/

-I guess the result kind of sucked, since it didn’t beat OpenBLAS?`I don’t think so, they are the experts, their work is based on code that goes decades back.
+I guess the result kind of sucked, since it didn’t beat OpenBLAS?
+I don’t think so, they are the experts, their work is based on code that goes decades back, so we can’t be surprised.
-See, I even told you so, stick with the experts.
+I even told you so, stick with the experts.

-If we don't do that, there's plenty of avenues to develop [matrixmultiply][gemmcrate].
+If we don’t do that, there’s plenty of avenues to develop [matrixmultiply][gemmcrate].
 1) Find a plain rust formulation that autovectorizes better, 2) Try unstable simd support 3) Try inline asm!
 We follow the methodology to only optimize the microkernel, it shouldn’t be too hard to improve this immensly with